-Charles (Chuck) Duross heads the firm’s global anti-corruption practice and is a partner in the Securities Litigation, Enforcement and White-Collar Defense Practice Group.
-With more than a dozen years of experience principally focused on white-collar cases, Mr. Duross’s practice has an emphasis on white-collar criminal matters, including internal corporate investigations, compliance counseling, due diligence regarding third parties and business transactions, and defense of clients before government enforcement agencies.
-Indeed, Mr. Duross has overseen FCPA investigations relating to business in more than 50 countries.
-In addition, as a veteran trial attorney, Mr. Duross has a proven track record in the courtroom in high-profile, high-stakes trials.
+Charles (Chuck) Duross serves as co-chair of the firm’s Investigations and White Collar Defense Practice Group and is a co-leader of the FCPA and Global Anti-Corruption practice.
+With more than twenty-two years of experience principally focused on white-collar cases, Mr. Duross’s practice has an emphasis on complex white-collar criminal matters, including internal corporate investigations, representing special committees, compliance counseling, due diligence regarding third parties and business transactions, and defense of clients before government enforcement agencies, and multilateral investment banks.
+Mr. Duross has handled cases and overseen investigations in dozens of countries.
+As a veteran trial attorney, Mr. Duross has a proven track record in the courtroom in high-profile, high-stakes trials.

 Selected Significant Representations

-In investigating and prosecuting transnational bribery cases, Mr. Duross worked with every major U.S. Attorney’s Office and law enforcement agency in the United States, law enforcement counterparts around the world and numerous multi-lateral development banks, including the World Bank.
-For example, Mr. Duross worked with the Australian Federal Police, Royal Canadian Mounted Police, the Tribunal de Grande Instance de Paris, Indonesia’s Anti-Corruption Commission (KPK), the Tokyo Public Prosecutor’s Office, Mexico’s Procuraduría General de la República, Norway’s Økokrim, the Swiss Attorney General’s Office, Thailand’s National Anti-Corruption Commission, the City of London Police, Crown Prosecution Service, Metropolitan Police and the Serious Fraud Office.
+In investigating and prosecuting transnational bribery cases, Mr. Duross worked with every major U.S. Attorney’s Office and law enforcement agency in the United States, the Securities and Exchange Commission (SEC), law enforcement counterparts around the world and numerous multi-lateral development banks, including the World Bank.
+For example, Mr. Duross worked with the Australian Federal Police, Royal Canadian Mounted Police, the Tribunal de Grande Instance de Paris, Indonesia’s Anti-Corruption Commission, the Tokyo Public Prosecutor’s Office, Mexico’s Procuraduría General de la República, Norway’s Økokrim, the Swiss Attorney General’s Office, Thailand’s National Anti-Corruption Commission, and the United Kingdom’s City of London Police, Crown Prosecution Service, Metropolitan Police and Serious Fraud Office.
 Mr. Duross also led training sessions of foreign prosecutors and investigators both in the United States and abroad.

-While in the Fraud Section, Mr. Duross led the development of a deferred prosecution agreement (DPA) template for FCPA cases, which formed the basis for a DPA template later adopted for use by the entire Criminal Division, and he also led the effort to update and restructure the enhanced compliance components of DPAs in FCPA cases.
-As a recognized expert, Mr. Duross was consulted by UK officials who were considering whether to pursue legislation permitting deferred prosecution agreements in the United Kingdom.
+While in the Fraud Section, Mr. Duross led the development of a deferred prosecution agreement (DPA) template for FCPA cases, which formed the basis for a DPA template later adopted for use by the entire Criminal Division, and he also led the effort to update and restructure the enhanced compliance components used in resolving FCPA cases.
+As a recognized expert, Mr. Duross was consulted by UK officials prior to the UK’s adoption of legislation permitting deferred prosecution agreements.

 Mr. Duross’s tenure was also marked by his efforts to make FCPA enforcement more transparent and compliance with the statute more understandable to the business community.
-Working closely with his counterparts at the U.S. Securities and Exchange Commission, Mr. Duross was one of the principal authors of the DOJ and SEC joint publication A Resource Guide to the U.S. Foreign Corrupt Practices Act, which followed a series of consultations with business and compliance leaders.
+Working closely with his counterparts at the SEC, Mr. Duross was one of the principal authors of the DOJ and SEC’s joint publication A Resource Guide to the U.S. Foreign Corrupt Practices Act, which followed a series of consultations with business and compliance leaders.
 The Guide has received wide praise from the business community, compliance and ethics professionals and private practitioners, and has been described as a “landmark document,” an “FCPA hornbook,” and a “must-read for compliance officers.”

 Mr. Duross also served as DOJ’s principal representative to the Organisation for Economic Co-operation and Development’s Working Group on Bribery for many years and helped develop the OECD’s acclaimed Good Practice Guidance on Internal Controls, Ethics and Compliance.
 Besides his involvement in the OECD Phase 1 of Russia and Phase 2 of South Africa, Mr. Duross’s leadership during the OECD Phase 3 of the United States earned him the Assistant Attorney General’s Exceptional Service Award, the Criminal Division’s highest award for employee performance.